 If you'd like to delve deeper into the world of teriyaki, please check out my teriyaki chicken recipe for more details.

-Meanwhile, "donburi" or "don" for short is the Japanese term for "rice bowl".
-It denotes a meal where various ingredients are served over a bowl of white rice.
-So, when we talk about teriyaki chicken donburi, we're referring to a bowl of rice topped with succulent, glossy teriyaki chicken.
+Meanwhile, “donburi” or “don” for short is the Japanese term for “rice bowl.”
+It denotes a meal with various ingredients over a bowl of white rice.
+So, when we talk about teriyaki chicken donburi, we’re referring to a bowl of rice topped with succulent, glossy teriyaki chicken.
 This combination creates a harmonious blend of flavors and textures, making it a beloved dish in Japanese cuisine.

 In this recipe, we're adding an extra kick with garlic-infused sauce.
 This robust twist complements the mellow rice perfectly, creating a beautifully balanced bite.
 Let's start cooking!

-Here are my step-by-step instructions for how to make delicious garlic-infused Teriyaki Chicken Donburi.
-For ingredient quantities and simplified instructions, scroll down to see the printable recipe card.
+Here are my step-by-step instructions for how to make Garlic-infused Teriyaki Chicken Donburi at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

-Cut the chicken into bitesize pieces.
+Cut the chicken into bite-sized pieces.
 Try and keep them uniform in size to promote even cooking.

 Heat a frying pan on medium and add a drizzle of oil.
 Place the chicken in the pan with the skin-side facing down and fry for 4 minutes or until crispy and brown.